Bill Austin (American football, born 1928)

-Early years
+Early life

 Born in San Pedro, California, Austin was raised in Oregon and graduated from Woodburn High School, south of Portland.
 He played college football at Oregon State College in Corvallis, earning All-Coast honors as a tackle in 1948 and played in the 1949 East–West Shrine Game.
 He was inducted into the OSU Athletics Hall of Fame and was a member of Phi Delta Theta fraternity.

 Playing career

 Selected in the thirteenth round of the 1949 NFL draft with the 126th overall pick, Austin played seven seasons with the Giants, including the 1956 title year.
 He missed the 1951 and 1952 seasons due to military service in the U.S. Army, stationed in San Francisco and Tokyo.
 He made the Pro Bowl in 1954 and retired after the 1957 season.

 Coaching career

 Austin began his coaching career at Wichita University for a season in 1958, then joined first-year head coach Vince Lombardi as offensive line coach for the Green Bay Packers in 1959.
 Lombardi was the offensive coordinator of the Giants for the previous five seasons, including the 1956 championship year.
 Austin coached in Green Bay for six seasons, mentoring pulling guards Jerry Kramer and Fuzzy Thurston, and hall of famers Forrest Gregg and Jim Ringo.
 The Packers played in the NFL championship game for three consecutive seasons, with wins in 1961 and 1962.